Contexter/FountainAI/episodes/episode3.md

 # Commit the setup environment action changes
 git add .github/actions/setup/index.js
-git commit -m "Updated setup environment action to install Docker and Docker Compose" git push origin development
+git commit -m "Updated setup environment action to use ssh-agent for SSH key management" git push origin development

 echo "Setup environment action updated and pushed to development branch."
 ```

-This script updates the environment setup action to include the installation of Docker and Docker Compose on the VPS.
-It writes the SSH key to a file, uses it to SSH into the VPS, and runs the installation commands.
+This script updates the environment setup action to use `ssh-agent` for managing the SSH key securely in memory.
+It starts the SSH agent, adds the SSH key to the agent from the provided input, and uses the SSH agent to authenticate and run the installation commands on the VPS.
 It then commits and pushes the changes to the development branch.

 Make this script executable and run it: